Digital Realty: History

+2010s

 In January 2010, the company acquired three data centers in Massachusetts and Connecticut for $375 million.

 In January 2012, the company acquired a 334,000-square-foot data center near Hartsfield-Jackson Atlanta International Airport for $63 million in a leaseback transaction.
-The company also acquired a data center in San Francisco for $85 million.
+That same month, the company also acquired a data center in San Francisco for $85 million.

 In April 2013, the company acquired the data center of Delta Air Lines in Eagan, Minnesota, for $37 million in a leaseback transaction.
 In July 2013, the company doubled capacity at its data center in Chandler, Arizona.

-In May 2015, the company sold a building in Philadelphia for $161 million that it acquired in 2005 for $59 million.
+In May 2015, the company sold a building in Philadelphia for $161 million that it had acquired in 2005 for $59 million.
 In October 2015, the company acquired Telx for $1.886 billion.
 In November 2015, the company acquired 125.9 acres of undeveloped land in Loudoun County, Virginia, for $43 million and announced plans to build a 2 million-square-foot data center on the property.

-In July 2016, the company acquired 8 data centers in Europe from Equinix for $874 million.
+In July 2016, the company acquired eight data centers in Europe from Equinix for $874 million.

 In March 2017, the company announced a $22 million expansion of its data center in Atlanta.
 In September 2017, the company completed the acquisition of DuPont Fabros Technology.

 In 2018, the Supreme Court ruled in favor of the company in Digital Realty Trust, Inc. v.
 Somers, a case in which Digital Realty fired an employee who had complained internally about the elimination of supervisory controls and the hiding of cost overruns.
 After he was fired, the employee sued the company, saying he was protected by whistleblower provisions in Dodd-Frank.
 The Supreme Court, citing Dodd-Frank, ruled that these protections only applied to whistleblowers who had first notified the SEC.

+Also in 2018, Digital Realty earned the U.S. Environmental Protection Agency's (EPA's) ENERGY STAR certification for energy performance in 24 of its data centers.
 In December 2018, the company acquired Ascenty for $1.8 billion.
 At the time, Ascenty operated eight data centers in Brazil.

-In October 2019, Digital Realty announced the acquisition of European data center provider Interxion for $8.4 billion to “create a leading global provider of data centre, colocation and interconnection solutions”.
+In October 2019, Digital Realty announced the acquisition of European data center provider Interxion for $8.4 billion to "create a leading global provider of data centre, colocation and interconnection solutions".

+2020s

+In 2020, Digital Realty joined the Science-Based Target Initiative (SBTi), promising to reduce its Scope 1 and 2 emissions by 68% and Scope 3 emissions by 24% between 2018 and 2030.

 In January 2021, Digital Realty said it would move its headquarters to Austin, Texas.

+In October 2021, the company entered the West African market by acquiring a controlling stake in Medallion Communications, a leading carrier-neutral data center operator in Nigeria.